Surrealism

 10 Weird Things About Salvador Dalí You Should Know

-Zuzanna Stańska 24 May 2024 min Read
+Zuzanna Stańska 16 December 2025 min Read

 It was very difficult to choose only 10 weird things about Salvador Dalí.
 He is widely known as one of the most eccentric artists in art history.
 And that manifests in his art, difficult character, and behavior.
 Dalí was enchanted by things like Freudian psychoanalysis, sadomasochism, fear of castration, or tarot reading… But here it is: 10 weird things about Salvador Dalí you should know!

-1. His parents believed he was the reincarnation of his dead brother.
+1. His parents believed he was the reincarnation of his dead brother

 Salvador Dali weird things: Dali at age 4 Salvador Dali weird

-Salvador Dalí’s mother gave birth to her first son in 1901, but the poor child died of gastroenteritis at 22 months old.
+Salvador Dalí’s mother gave birth to her first son in 1901, but the child died of gastroenteritis at 22 months old.
 His name was… Salvador.
 Nine months after the child’s death, the second Salvador was born and named after his late brother.

-2. He stole a wife from his friend.
+2. He stole a wife from his friend

 Salvador Dali weird things: Gala i Dali, source: www.salvador-dali.org, Salvador Dali weird

-It sounds a little like Kanye West’s bragging, doesn’t it?
-Dalí was keen to express his polymath qualities during his chaotic appearance on What’s My Line?, answering yes to almost every question and professing to be an athlete, writer, and comic strip artist.
+Dalí loved himself.
+He once stated: “Each morning when I awake, I experience again a supreme pleasure—that of being Salvador Dalí.”
+Dalí was eager to showcase his polymathic talents during his chaotic appearance on What’s My Line?, answering “yes” to almost every question and professing to be an athlete, a writer, and a comic strip artist.

-4. Dalí had a perverse obsession with Hitler.
+4. Dalí had a perverse obsession with Hitler

 Salvador Dali weird things: Salvador Dali, The Enigma of Hitler, 1939, Museo Nacional Centro de Arte Reina Sofia, Madrid, Salvador Dali weird

-5. Dalí loved money so much that he even starred in commercials.
+5. Dalí loved money so much that he even starred in commercials

-6. He designed a logo for Chupa Chups.
+6. He designed a logo for Chupa Chups

 Salvador Dali weird things: Salvador Dali and Chupa Chups Salvador Dali weird